Fine Scale Atmospheric Processes and Structures (FISAPS)

 Data from the US National Oceanic and Atmospheric Administration’s upper air network include stations across the contiguous states as well as Alaska, Hawaii, Caribbean and tropical western Pacific.
 Between 2005 and 2011 the network was progressively upgraded from the 6-second resolution MicroART radiotheodelite system to the 1-second GPS based Radiosonde Replacement System (RRS).

-RRS 1-second data for all stations post-transition up to the present are archived separately from the MicroART data at:
+RRS 1-second data for all stations post-transition up to the present are archived separately from the MicroART data and publically available at:

 MicroART 6-second data for all stations pre-transition are archived in two formats.
 DSI-9948 data files comprise a meteorological data section and a position section containing azimuth, elevation and slant range data.
 These are available for the period 1995 up to transition to RRS.
 DSI-6211 are DSI-9948 data processed to provide derived parameters, zonal and meridional wind components, wind speed, wind direction, lat, lon, and ascent rate.
 These are available for the period 1998 up to transition to RRS.
 Both formats are available at: